HalilDeniz/Dosinator/Readme.md

 # DoSinator

-DoSinator is a powerful Denial of Service (DoS) testing tool developed in Python.
+DoSinator is a versatile Denial of Service (DoS) testing tool developed in Python.
+It empowers security professionals and researchers to simulate various types of DoS attacks, allowing them to assess the resilience of networks, systems, and applications against potential cyber threats.

 ## Features